An Online Course Offered by the American Society on Aging and the USC Leonard Davis School of Gerontology

 Over the course of five weeks, USC faculty will take you through the fundamental concepts of gerontology and provide practical and theoretical perspectives to help you gain a broader understanding of the field.

-Beginning with our 2017 course offerings, ASA is able to offer CEUs from select accreditation providers to individuals who successfully complete a course.
-Click here for more CEU information.
+ASA is able to offer CE credits from select accreditation providers to individuals who successfully complete a course.
+Click here for more CE credit information.

 "ASA’s Fundamentals of Gerontology was a great experience!
 The content was rich and engaging.
 Thanks very much for the excellent reading list.
 This course was a high value investment in my professional development!"

 "As our society continues to age rapidly, Fundamentals of Gerontology: What Every ASA Member Should Know provides both a broad overview and a deeper understanding of gerontology and the challenges faced by aging adults, their families, and their communities.
 With nuanced coverage of aging topics presented by our USC Leonard Davis School of Gerontology faculty members, the program provides ASA members direct access to state-of-the-art, evidence-based knowledge from top experts at the oldest and largest school of gerontology in the world."

 Cost of program*